 The point here is that Aboriginal and Torres Strait Islander people make up just over 3% of the population, or we might be generous and say less than 5% of the population.
-The majority of our universities do not have anywhere near that number of Aboriginal students and nowhere near that number of Aboriginal staff.
+The majority of our universities do not have anywhere near that number of Aboriginal students and nowhere near that number of Aboriginal students and nowhere near that number of Aboriginal staff.
 We are utterly and completely reliant upon the 95% of Australia's population to help us do this work.
 I recognise that this might sound a little bit hard and harsh because we're a fantastic sector.
 We're a sector that changes people's lives.
-We're a massive difference.
+We're a sector that can within a generation make a massive difference.